RobKohr/robkohr.com/blog.md

 This was inspired by this article: https://crookedtimber.org/2024/03/25/capitalism-is-dead-long-live-capital/

-Through the weaving of all forms of capitalism through large entities that perform rent seeking behavior, we have turned ourselves into pesants working the land of our lord.
+Through the weaving of all forms of capitalism through large entities that perform rent seeking behavior, we have turned ourselves into peasants working the land of our lord.
 Nearly companies now use amazon cloud as their data system backend.
 We funnel all of our communication and connections through social media.
 All of our shopping is done via platforms that stand between the buyer and seller and take a large cut of the revenue.
 Our music, apps, and media all give a 30% cut to a handful of big tech companies.
 It is all controlled by a few: Facebook, Apple, Amazon, Netflix and Google - aptly called FAANG.
 They know all that you do, they control what you see, and they are the middle man in all transactions, even in the background when you don't see them there.
 They control your authenticated access to the sites you visit.
 They are your way of paying for things.

 Netflix is probably the most beign of them all, and I include it just because it it typically rapped up in the FAANG acronym, but they seem to be souly focused on just being a streaming video provider, and even they are feudal slaves to the rest of FAANG as they are primarily powered by AWS on the backend.